blazingbobcat/token-dice-game-sim/README.md

 # token-dice-game-sim
+The Token Dice Game Simulator
-Simulation of token-dice board game running as many games as user enters
+Simulation of token-dice board game running as many games as user enters.
+Designed to determine probability of winning the game by self.